DiLiang68/HighMark_Ticketing-and-Reservation-system/README.md

 | T_10    | Edit an existing account                                | account ID, new details   | `Account updated successfully`      | `Account updated successfully`      | Pass      |
 | T_10_01 | Provide incorrect information when editing account      | account ID, new details   | `The account does not exist!`       | `The account does not exist!`       | Pass      |
 | T_11    | Delete an existing account                              | account ID                | `Account deleted successfully`      | `Account deleted successfully`      | Pass      |

-## Testing and Validation

-The system has been thoroughly tested by writing and running test cases.

 ## Project Summary and Reflection